Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

  - Python 3.8.1 or greater
  - Pip 18.1 or greater
  - Git 2.11+
- - Java Runtime Environment 11 or later (for audio support)
+ - Java Runtime Environment 11 (for audio support)

 We also recommend installing some basic compiler tools, in case our dependencies don't provide pre-built "wheels" for your architecture.